Gathering and Exploiting Higher-Order Information when Training Large Structured Models: Summarizing higher-order information

-Therefore, the tensors $\mathbf{D}_{\btheta}^{(d)}(\bu)$ extract more information than the naive Taylor terms, while keeping a reasonable computational cost.
-Moreover, through their off-diagonal elements, they give access to information about the interactions between the tensors $(\bT_1, \cdots, \bT_S)$ when there are processed in the function $\cL$.
+{According to Eqn.~\eqref{eqn:taylor}, the Taylor term can be obtained by full contraction of $\mathbf{D}_{\btheta}^{d}(\bu)$.
+However, $\mathbf{D}_{\btheta}^{d}(\bu)$, is a tensor of size $S^d$, and cannot be obtained from the Taylor term, which is only a scalar.
+Thus, the tensors $\mathbf{D}_{\btheta}^{d}(\bu)$ extract more information than the Taylor terms, while keeping a reasonable computational cost.
+Moreover, their off-diagonal elements give access to information about one-to-one interactions between tensors $(\bT^1, \cdots, \bT^S)$ when they are processed in the function $\caL$.